SSWConsulting/SSW.Rules.Content/rules/do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 **So standards should always help the critical thinking process, never replace it**

 If you think something can be done better or the standard is simply out of date, you should improve the standard.
 This is best done as a team effort with everyone making little changes often.
-Whenever you come across a standard which needs updating or improving you have four options:
+Whenever you come across a standard which needs updating or improving you have three options:

-1. Ignore it and hope someone fixes it (this is punishable by being sat on by a wild hippo);
-2. Fix it yourself straight away (preferred);
+1. Fix it yourself straight away by [editing the rule](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Edit-Rules) (preferred)
-3. Fix it yourself later ([send yourself an email](/dones-do-you-send-yourself-emails));
+2. Fix it yourself later if it's too big.
+In this case, [send yourself an email](/dones-do-you-send-yourself-emails)
-4. Ask someone else to fix it (following the   [change "x" to "y"](/do-you-ask-for-content-changes-using-from-x-to-y) rule)
+3. Ask someone else to fix it following the [change "x" to "y"](/do-you-ask-for-content-changes-using-from-x-to-y)

-For any page on our sites, you can click the 'Feedback to SSW' link at the footer.
+What you should **never** do is to ignore it and hope someone fixes it.